green business model navigator

-There are an increasing number of tools and concepts to assist practitioners with solving their challenges and tapping into new market opportunities.
-A quick overview of existing concepts is difficult, as is the identification of the right tools serving individuals’ interests and needs.
+There are an increasing number of tools and concepts to assist practitioners with solving their challenges and to tap into new market opportunities.
+It can be difficult to get a quick overview of existing concepts and to identify the right tools serving one’s interests and needs.

-It gives a practical introduction to green business models while outlining their benefits, challenges, and scaling up strategies.
-It also addresses the role of different stakeholders in this process.
-The Navigator includes an interactive database with existing tools to assist in the development and implementation of green business models, which can be filtered according to several criteria such as region, sector, or user’s level of expertise.
+For this reason, the Green Business Model Navigator was created, an all new innovative, knowledge sharing product in the form of an interactive handbook.
+It gives a practical introduction to green business models, outlines the benefits, challenges, and scaling up strategies of green business models, and the role of different stakeholders in this process.
+The Navigator includes an interactive database with existing tools to assist in the development and implementation on green business models, which can be filtered according to several criteria, e.g. region, sector or user’s level of expertise.

-The key target groups of this Navigator are entrepreneurs, development organisations, consultants, and service providers.
-However, large businesses, innovation centres, and financial institutions can also benefit from using the Navigator.
+The key target groups of this Navigator are entrepreneurs, development organizations, consultants and service providers.
+However, large businesses, innovation centres and financial institutions are also expected to benefit from the use of the Navigator.

 The Navigator was developed as part of a project with GIZ, funded by BMZ.